-Standards are legally enforceable limits of substances, parameters or statements specified in legislation, regulations, permits and approvals.
+Standards are legally enforceable limits of substances or parameters as specified in legislation, regulations, permits and approvals.

 An environmental standard is a "safe" concentration of a substance in soil, water, sediment, or vapour.
 Standards are different from guidelines and objectives because they are legally enforceable.